Recovering Compensation After Your Motorcycle Accident

 Motorcyclists involved in fatal accidents are more likely to be impaired by alcohol than drivers of cars, trucks, or other vehicles.
 More than ¼ of motorcycle riders killed in traffic are above the legal limit of .08 BAC, and another 7% have some alcohol in their systems.
 In addition, 1/3 of all motorcyclists involved in fatal crashes are exceeding the speed limit.

 Motorcyclists are more vulnerable than drivers or passengers in cars, trucks, vans, or other enclosed vehicles.
 As such, it is imperative that riders take extra precautions on the road, including remaining alert, observing traffic laws, allowing adequate distance between themselves and other vehicles, and refraining from driving under the influence.
-If you or someone you know does become involved in a motorcycle accident that results in injury, however, it is important to contact a motorcycle personal injury attorney.
+If you or someone you know does become involved in a motorcycle accident that results in injury, however, it is important to contact a motorcycle accident attorney to determine if you are eligible for compensation.

 Liability and Damages in Motorcycle Accident Cases

 If you have been injured in a motorcycle accident that was someone else’s fault, you may be entitled to compensation.
 You may be entitled to damages even if the accident was partially your fault.
 Contact a motorcycle injury lawyer to discover more about liability and damages pertaining to your accident.
 Every case is different, but some of the most common types of damages awarded in motorcycle accident cases include:

 - Reimbursement for medical expenses